See how Beltmar reads behavior as narrative

 Curiosity has moved from broad exploration into focused evaluation.

-What you are seeing here
+What you're seeing

 How teams use this